-44. Endorses the decision of the Committee to grant the status of observer to the Association for the Development of the Atlantic International Research Centre, the Access Space Alliance, the Hague Institute for Global Justice and the International Peace Alliance (Space), in accordance with the procedures of the Committee;24
+45. Endorses the decision of the Committee to grant the status of observer to the European Astronomical Society and Three Country - Trusted Broker, in accordance with the procedures of the Committee;

-45. Encourages the regional groups to promote active participation in the work of the Committee and its subsidiary bodies by the States members of the Committee that are also members of the respective regional groups.
+46. Encourages the regional groups to promote active participation in the work of the Committee and its subsidiary bodies by the States members of the Committee that are also members of the respective regional groups.

-52nd plenary meeting 12 December 2022
+45th plenary meeting 7 December 2023